Adaptations of The Chronicles of Narnia: Music

 A musical retelling of The Lion, the Witch and the Wardrobe in a full-album song-cycle entitled The Roar of Love was released in 1980 by the contemporary Christian music group 2nd Chapter of Acts.

 The track "The Chronicles" from the 2006 album The Twilight Chronicles, by the English Melodic Hard Rock band Ten recounts the tale of The Lion, the Witch and the Wardrobe.

+The track "In Like a Lion (Always Winter)" from the 2007 album Let It Snow, Baby...
+Let It Reindeer, by the American rock band Relient K is inspired by, and references, The Lion, the Witch and the Wardrobe.

 Games

 In 1984, Word Publishing released Adventures in Narnia, a game developed by Lifeware.
 The game was intended to encourage positive values like self-control and sacrifice.
 It incorporated physical elements such as cards and dice into the gameplay and was available on the Commodore 64.

 In 1988 a series of 5 gamebooks were released with a 6th & 7th unpublished.
 They were called Narnia Solo Games & the first 4 were even released in a gift boxset.
 They contained role playing elements & where entitled: 1) Return to Deathwater 2) The Sorceress & the Book of Spells 3) Leap of the Lion 4) The Lost Crowns of Cair Paravel 5) Return of the White Witch 6) The Magician's Rings & 7) Keeper of the Dreamstone.

 In November 2005, Buena Vista Games, a publishing label of Disney, released videogame adaptations of the Walden Media/Walt Disney Pictures The Chronicles of Narnia: The Lion, the Witch and the Wardrobe film.
-Versions were developed for most videogame platforms available at the time including Microsoft Windows, Nintendo GameCube, Xbox, and PlayStation 2 (developed by the UK-based developer Traveller's Tales).
+Versions were developed for most videogame platforms available at the time including Microsoft Windows, GameCube, Xbox, and PlayStation 2 (developed by the UK-based developer Traveller's Tales).
 A handheld version of the game was also developed by Amaze Entertainment for the Nintendo DS and Game Boy Advance.
 A mobile game of the film was developed by the Finnish Housemarque for the J2ME/Brew.

 By 2008, Buena Vista Games released new videogame adaptations of Walden Media/Walt Disney Pictures The Chronicles of Narnia: Prince Caspian film.
 Versions were developed for the most common platforms at that time, including Xbox 360, PlayStation 2, PlayStation 3, Wii and Microsoft Windows (developed by the UK-based developer Traveller's Tales).
 A handheld version of the game was also developed for Nintendo DS.